 - The Administrator shall be responsible for the maintenance of a ledger of all transactions K.P.O.A. funds.
 These ledgers shall be open for inspection by authority of the President to any member for good cause and reviewed annually by the Finance Committee.
 An annual report is required by the By-Laws at the Fall Convention or as requested by the President or a majority of the Board.

 - Expenditure Limits: Other than routine office expenses with the daily operation of the Organization, the following limits will exist for the authorization of expenditure level:

 $1,000 to $5,000 - Chief Executive Officers approval

-$1,000 or below - President or Secretary - Treasurer approval
+$1,000 or below - President or Administrator approval

 All expenditures above will be reported to the Executive Board at the following meeting.
 These limits would apply to any major expenditures related to Conferences, Conventions or Seminars sponsored by the Organization not previously approved by the Board.

-- District Meeting Expenses: Each district shall be authorized an expenditure of $300.00 semi-annually to conduct a general meeting in the District.
-Expenditures should be commensurate with attendance and topic matters must include those which support the goals of the Organization and protect its' tax status.
+- District Meeting Expenses: Each district shall be authorized an expenditure of $400.00 training in the District.
+Expenditures should be commensurate with attendance and topic matters must include those which support the goals of the Organization.
 A notification of such meetings shall be sent to the Chief Executive Officers.
-A roll of attendees and summary of costs must be sent to the Secretary - Treasurer to be included in the maintenance of the Organizations audit ledger.
-All surplus funds must be returned to the Secretary - Treasurer for re-deposit.
+A roll of attendees and summary of costs must be sent to the Administrator to be included in the maintenance of the Organizations audit ledger.
+All surplus funds must be returned to the Administrator for re-deposit.